STUDENT VOICES: The views expressed are those of the student podcasters and do not necessarily reflect the position of the Access to Justice Lab.

 Proof Over Precedent cover art by Courtney Chrystal, J.D. candidate, Harvard Law School

-Image by Courtney Chrystal, J.D. candidate, Harvard Law School In this “Student Voices” episode of Proof Over Precedent, HLS student Andrew Reed explores how...
+Image by Courtney Chrystal, J.D. candidate, Harvard Law School This “Student Voices” episode of Proof Over Precedent discusses the critical need for providing legal...